OpenGVLab/EgoExoLearn/README.md

 ## :fire: News <a name="news"></a>

+- `[2024/08]` We release a video QA annotation include MCQ and Open-ended QA.
+Please have a try!
 - `[2024/08]` We release the test set annotation as well.
 Please do not use them for training.
 - `[2024/08]` The original size videos can now be found at the [huggingface repo](https://huggingface.co/datasets/hyf015/EgoExoLearn).
 - `[2024/05]` Our paper with supplementary material can be found [here](./asset/full.pdf).